Susan B.A. Somers-Willett

 University of Texas at Austin Ph.D.
 Program in English

-University of Texas at Austin M.A.
+University of Texas at Austin M.F.A.
 Program in Creative Writing

 Duke University